Clinical Mediation/Negotiation Internship

-ADR Interns also lead community outreach programs, such as conflict resolution training workshops at local organizations.
-Lastly, Interns help conduct intakes at 810 Court, where parties seeking or defending peace bonds may be open to mediation as an alternative method of resolving their dispute.
+ADR Interns may also lead community outreach programs, such as conflict resolution training workshops at local organizations.
+Lastly, Interns may help conduct intakes at 810 Court, where parties seeking or defending peace bonds may be open to mediation as an alternative method of resolving their dispute.

 Interested students should be committed to the learning process and have a keen desire to participate in alternative dispute resolution.
 The total time commitment required for the internship averages 2-3 hours per week.
 If you have any questions about the ADR Internship or any of its components please email firstname.lastname@example.org.
 Intern applications will be accepted yearly in early September.